 The event kicked off with presentations from academics, followed by presentations from industry.
 This was then followed by a dinner where networking took place and exciting novel research ideas developed.
 The second day saw ideas for projects develop in to potential applications for Proof-of-Concept funding and Business Interaction Voucher applications.

-Within a couple of weeks of the Efflux Meeting, Professor Doug Kell (University of Manchester) and Dr Doug Cossar (Croda) submitted an application for a CBMNet funded Business Interaction Voucher (BIV) looking into both substrate uptake and product export, in association with a new biotechnology process being developed at Croda.
-This BIV application was sucessful and a report from this project can be seen here.
+Within a couple of weeks of the Efflux Meeting, Professor Doug Kell (University of Manchester) and Dr Doug Cossar (Croda) submitted an application for a CBMNet-funded Business Interaction Voucher (BIV) looking into both substrate uptake and product export, in association with a new biotechnology process being developed at Croda.
+This BIV application was successful and a report from this project can be seen here.